 - Your bicycle’s performance has not significantly changed since it was purchased.

 A product liability claim regarding your bicycle accident could require a full analysis and expert testimony.
 If your bicycle or bicycle part was defective and caused your accident, it is extremely important following your bicycle accident that you store your bicycle safely until it can be examined by an expert.
-Because a car vs. bicycle accident often yields fewer clues as to the cause of the accident, it is all the more important that you have a skilled Los Angeles bicycle attorney by your side.
+Because a car vs. bicycle accident often yields fewer clues as to the cause of the accident, it is all the more important that you have a skilled accident lawyers by your side.